 You’ll probably feel groggy after surgery, depending on your level of sedation.
 Someone will need to drive you home, especially if you are coming from Columbus, Cincinnati, or Dayton.

 Yep, you’ll feel some pain.
 There’s no way around it.
 The actual amount of pain can vary according to your pain threshold and how much pain medication you take.
+If your wisdom teeth were impacted or otherwise complicated, or you’re older, the recovery will be a bit slower and more uncomfortable.
 You’ll want to take some time off school or work to recover.
-Get yourself a nice couch and some Netflix.
+With recovering from a wisdom tooth extraction, self-care is key.
+Give yourself a couple days of couch time and binge your favorite comfort show on Netflix.
 You’ll need to rest easy.

+Pain during recovery can easily be managed with over-the-counter painkillers, so long as they don’t contain aspirin, which thins blood.
 We’d recommend taking pain medication before the pain hits you.
-The pain meds will take some time to take effect, so don’t wait until the pain is excruciating.
-Try to plan ahead an hour or so down the line.
+The pain meds will take some time to take effect, so plan ahead an hour or so down the line.

 There will be some bleeding — especially after the first day.
 You’ll want to avoid spitting as much as possible.
 You don’t want to dislodge the blood clot from the socket where your tooth used to be.
 Replace the gauze over the socket often.
 The goal of every day of healing from your wisdom tooth surgery is: don’t mess up the clot covering the socket.

 Other things to remember with your wisdom tooth aftercare include: